Southeast Asia's tropical climate is conducive to growing a large number of fruits. These are some of them.

 Soursop is from the same family that sugar-apple belongs to.
 Its common names include guanábana (Spanish) from which guyabano, its common name in the Philippines is derived.
 The Indonesian name is sirsak.

 Soursop is larger than sugar-apple with the seeds arranged down the middle so it is easier to separate them from the flesh.
 The flesh, as its name suggests, tastes more sour than sweet with a creamy mouthfeel.
-We find it ideal for making smoothies.
+We find it ideal for making smoothies and ice cream.